emnify/product-docs/docs/glossary.md

 An attack where the attacker sends multiple requests to a web resource with the aim of exceeding the website’s capacity to handle multiple requests and prevent the website from functioning correctly.

+## Default workspace

+The [workspace](#workspace) you log into when you visit the [emnify Portal](https://portal.emnify.com/).
+This value is independent and defined on a per-user basis.

 ## Device status

 _Referred to as [**Endpoint status**](https://cdn.emnify.net/api/doc/endpoint.html#endpoint-status-object) in the API_